mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 * Uploads all local branch commits to the remote (`upstream` refers to the remote repository, `origin` refers to repo URL, and `master` refers to the checked out branch) <br />
 `git push --set-upstream origin master`

-#### Contribute to an existing remote repo that you don't have cloned locally
+#### Contribute to an existing remote GitHub repo that you don't have cloned locally
 * Set current directory folder to clone repo <br />
 `cd /home/user/Desktop`
 * Download a repository from GitHub.com to machine (clones repo, master and all of the remote tracking branches) <br />